-15 5.3.7.
-Role of other methane cycle processes
+4.7 Role of other methane cycle processes

 There is an alternative explanation for the lack of correlation between ENSO and the methane records.
 ENSO could affect CH4 emissions from tropical wetlands and biomass burning as predicted by Hodson et al. (2011) and van der Werf et al. (2006), respectively, but the resulting isotopic signal is overwhelmed by other components of the CH4 cycle.
-Such influences could be other sources (particularly anthropogenic ones), variability in atmospheric transport or changes in CH4 sink processes.
-A stronger ENSO signal in Southern tropical [CH4] and δ^{13} CH4 compared to Southern mid-latitudes and global average would be expected in this scenario for several of these scenarios.
-This is because both biomass burning and wetland emissions show strong maxima in the Southern tropics and should be the dominant sources in this latitudinal band (Kirschke et al., 2013).
-The detrended [CH4] records from SMO show such a signal, but one that explains only one third of the IAV and doesn't seem to have significant impact on the trends.
-Further, we don't find higher ENSO forcing of the δ^{13} CH4 variability even in the core region of its climatic impact.
-Corbett et al. (2017) show that during La Niña events high surface temperatures over the Western Pacific lead to upward transport over the Indonesian region (a CH4 source area from wetlands and rice paddies) and negative CH4 anomalies in the mid-troposphere (tropical surface air with relatively low [CH4] replaces air from the Northern Hemisphere with higher [CH4]).
+Such influences could be other sources (particularly anthropogenic ones), variability in atmospheric transport, or changes in CH4 sink processes.
+A stronger ENSO signal in southern tropical [CH4] and $\delta^{13}$ CH4 compared to southern mid-latitudes and global average would be expected for several of these scenarios.
+This is because both biomass burning and wetland emissions show strong maxima in the southern tropics and should be the dominant sources in this latitudinal band (Kirschke et al., 2013).
+The detrended [CH4] records from SMO show such a signal, but one that explains only one-third of the IAV and does not seem to have significant impact on the trends.
+Further, we do not find higher ENSO forcing of the $\delta^{13}$ CH4 variability, even in the core region of its climatic impact.
+Corbett et al. (2017) show that during La Niña events high surface temperatures over the western Pacific lead to upward transport over the Indonesian region (a CH4 source area from wetlands and rice paddies) and negative CH4 anomalies in the mid-troposphere (tropical surface air with relatively low [CH4] replaces air from the Northern Hemisphere with higher [CH4]).
 This mechanism would dampen the signal of higher La Niña emissions in surface records like SMO and ASC.
-However, the corresponding El Niño anomalies in mid-tropospheric CH4 over the Central Pacific are smaller.
-This indicates that Central Pacific surface air, where there are no CH4 sources, is closer in [CH4] to mid-tropospheric levels than surface air from the Western Pacific.
-Unless there were strong longitudinal differences in mid-tropospheric [CH4], this is inconsistent with a scenario where high concentrations of CH4 are generated over the Western Pacific in La Niñas but transported upwards and away from the surface stations used in this study.
-On hemispheric or global scales, transport processes are unlikely to play a strong role, given the short mixing time of methane relative to its atmospheric turn-over.
+However, the corresponding El Niño anomalies in midtropospheric CH4 over the central Pacific are smaller.
+This indicates that central Pacific surface air, where there are no CH4 sources, is closer in [CH4] to mid-tropospheric levels than surface air from the western Pacific.
+Unless there were strong longitudinal differences in mid-tropospheric [CH4], this is inconsistent with a scenario in which high concentrations of CH4 are generated over the western Pacific in La Niñas but transported upwards and away from the surface stations used in this study.
+On hemispheric or global scales, transport processes are unlikely to play a strong role, given the short mixing time of methane relative to its atmospheric turnover.